How to Calculate the Cost of Any Qantas Classic Reward Booking

 Qantas Classic Flight Reward table

 The Qantas Classic Flight Reward table covers flights on Qantas, Fiji Airways, Air Vanuatu and American Airlines.
-If your Classic Reward only contains travel on these airlines, the points cost below will apply:
+If your Classic Reward only contains travel on these airlines, and was made after 5 August 2025, the points cost below will apply:

 This award chart also applies to QF-coded Air Tahiti Nui reward flights between Auckland, Los Angeles and Papeete.